-Faculty: Regular Faculty: Reed Gratz, Kathleen Lamkin.
-Adjunct Faculty: Karen Clark, Robert Dominguez, Anita Hanawalt, Jonathan Rothe, Michael Ryan
+Regular Faculty: Scott Farthing, Reed Gratz, Kathleen Lamkin.
+Adjunct Faculty: Karen Clark, Robert Dominguez, Anita Hanawalt, Jonathan Rothe, Michael Ryan Artist-in-Residence: Timothy Durkovic

 The mission of the Music Department is to provide students opportunities to experience a broad spectrum of music from the Western fine art tradition, the many genres of American music, and the music of other cultures.
-Through the courses and performances offered by the department, students will develop an understanding of artistic expression as an essential part of life, as well as learn skills essential to musicians today.
+Through the courses and performances offered by the department, students will develop an understanding of artistic expression as an essential part of life and learn skills essential to musicians today.
 Students may choose a major or minor with a concentration in performance, history, or theory/composition.